Mit Ghamr: The Ottoman era

-The Rebellion of Abdel Dayem Ibn Baqr

-At the beginning of Ottoman rule in Egypt, a large tribal rebellion erupted in the Sharqiyya province, led by Sheikh Abd al-Da’im ibn Ahmad ibn Baqar, the Arab chieftain of the region.
-The revolt was sparked by opposition to the policies of the Ottoman governor Hayır Bey and his alliance with remnants of the Mamluks.
-Taking advantage of Hayır Bey’s preoccupation with the Mamluks, Abd al-Da’im attacked them, looted their caravans, and established his headquarters in Minyat Ghamr (modern-day Mit Ghamr).
-He imposed levies on surrounding villages, behaving like an independent ruler.

-In response, Hayır Bey dismissed Abd al-Da’im and appointed his father, Ahmad ibn Baqar, as the new Arab chieftain.
-Abd al-Da’im was expelled from Mit Ghamr by military force, but soon reignited the rebellion and even expelled his own father from Sharqiyya and plundering and burning Mit Ghamr.
-Hayır Bey attempted to suppress the uprising with a military campaign led by Qaytbay al-Dawadar, but the campaign was aborted due to the unpreparedness of the troops.
-Consequently, a peaceful resolution was sought.
-Abd al-Da’im’s brother Baybars ibn Baqar and the Sufi sheikh Abu al-Hasan al-Ghamri, son of Sheikh Abu al-Abbas al-Ghamri, were sent to mediate.
-Abd al-Da’im returned to Cairo under a general pardon but was later imprisoned following his father’s warning against his release.

-In 1523, Mit Ghamr hosted a high-ranking Ottoman envoy from Istanbul carrying imperial edicts to investigate certain Arab chieftains.
-The envoy was received with honor by Ahmad ibn Baqar, who presented him with the full tax revenues of the Sharqiyya province — a gesture reflecting the city’s political and administrative importance in the Delta during the early Ottoman period.
+At the beginning of Ottoman rule in Egypt, The city suffered a devastating fire during the reign of Hayır Bey, when Abd al-Dayem ibn Baqr, one of the Bedouin sheikhs of Sharqia, set it ablaze during his rebellion against the Ottoman authorities in 924 AH/1518 CE.
+This was the first major destruction the city had endured.
+The military force dispatched by Khayr Bey managed to expel Abd al-Dayim from his stronghold in Mit Ghamr.
+In 1523 CE, a high-ranking envoy arrived in Mit Ghamr from Istanbul to install Ahmad ibn Baqr, Abd al-Dayim's father, as the sheikh of the Bedouin.
+Sheikh Ahmad received the envoy with great pomp and ceremony, presenting him with all the taxes collected in Sharqia.

+In 1524, Ahmed Pasha, the governor of Egypt, known as "Hain Ahmed Pasha," declared his rebellion against the Ottoman Empire, proclaiming his independence and appointing himself Sultan of Egypt after capturing the Cairo Citadel.
+However, Prince Janem al-Hamzawi managed to rally the people and assemble a surprise force, attacking Ahmed Pasha's troops while he was at the bathhouse.
+During the ensuing clash, Ahmed Pasha fled to Mit Ghamr and sought refuge with Ibn Baqr, but the latter abandoned him, leaving Janem al-Hamzawi and the Ottoman army to pursue him.
+A decisive battle erupted in Mit Ghamr, ending with the Ottoman army's capture and pillaging of the city.
+Ahmed Pasha was captured and beheaded.
+His head was then sent to Cairo and displayed at Bab Zuweila before being sent to the Sultan in Istanbul.

 The administrative status of the city changed during the Ottoman era, as Mit Ghamr was annexed to the Dakahlia Governorate according to the Ottoman quadrature carried out by the Ottoman governor Hadım Suleiman Pasha during the reign of Sultan Suleiman the Magnificent.
 The Turkish traveler Evliya Çelebi noted that during his visit, Mit Ghamr contained 4,000 houses, 9 grand mosques, 35 mosques, 7 schools, 12 offices, 7 caravanserais, and 600 shops.

-In the Ottoman era, Mit Ghamr thrived as a key trade hub due to its strategic location along the Nile River trade routes,Mit Ghamr was also distinguished by its flourishing blacksmithing industry, with an integrated industrial complex comprising markets, workshops, and an administrative system overseen by the "Qisaira."
+In the Ottoman era, Mit Ghamr thrived as a key trade hub due to its strategic location along the Nile River trade routes, Mit Ghamr was also distinguished by its flourishing blacksmithing industry, with an integrated industrial complex comprising markets, workshops, and an administrative system overseen by the "Qisaira."
 This industry had a clear and integrated infrastructure, demonstrating the advancement of the city's traditional crafts.
 The city also featured a prominent goldsmiths' quarter, which specialized in crafting and selling gold and silver jewelry and still exists today.
 It is noteworthy that the dhimmis (non-Muslims) monopolized this profession at the time.